liferay/liferay-docs/develop/tutorials/articles/03-developing-an-android-app/01-beginning-android-portal-development/05-designing-your-app.markdown

 ![Figure 2: The Liferay Guestbook app's design uses two activities and a fragment.
 In this diagram, each activity and fragment is labeled, along with the Screenlets and the navigation drawer.](../../../images/android-app-design-screenlets.png)

-This diagram also shows how the user navigates through the app.
+In addition to showing the app's components, this diagram shows how the user navigates through the app.
 After sign in, the user transitions to `GuestbooksActivity`.
 This activity uses Entry List Screenlet in `EntriesFragment` to display the selected guestbook's entries (the first guestbook is selected by default).
 Pressing the hamburger button at the top-left of this screen opens the navigation drawer, where Guestbook List Screenlet displays the list of guestbooks.
 Selecting a guestbook closes the drawer to reveal that guestbook's entries.
 Note that you only need one activity, `GuestbooksActivity`, to display guestbooks and entries.
 The navigation drawer and `EntriesFragment` are part of this activity.